Assessment at Fresno State

 The assessment of student learning, student development, and program outcomes is essential to the health and vitality of academic programs at California State University, Fresno.
 The primary purpose of assessment at the course, program, and institutional level is to further student engagement and student learning.
 However, assessment results are also used by programs to advance student learning through improved instruction and curricula.
 Accreditation agencies for various professional areas as well as the institution itself all have assessment standards that require the connection of student performance to a program’s stated mission, goals, and outcomes.

-Planning at the programmatic level to assess student learning outcomes is reflected in the program’s Student Outcomes Assessment Plan (SOAP) which should be maintained at the department/program level and should be updated periodically to reflect assessment activities and results and changing circumstances.
+Planning at the programmatic level to assess student learning outcomes is reflected in the program’s SOAP.
+The SOAP which should be maintained at the department/program level and should be updated periodically to reflect assessment activities and results and changing circumstances.

 Since every academic program has a SOAP, and has carried out on-going assessment, the emphasis now is on how programs can use assessment results in order to either demonstrate that student's are achieving the designated learning outcomes or to make adjustments to the curriculum and program in order to assist student's in achieving proficiency in the required learning outcomes.
 Program level assessment is also directly connected to institutional values and outcomes which can be reviewed by clicking on the link below.

 Director of Assessment at Fresno State